 Martin Lewis heating tips

-However, Martin Lewis can finally put an end to the debate with his top tip for saving money on your heating over the winter.
-He advices putting your heating on a timer to help save money on your heating.
+However, Martin Lewis can finally put an end to the debate.
+He advises putting your heating on a timer to help save money on your heating.

-'Your thermostat is designed to turn your heating on and off to keep your home at the temperature you set it,’ he insists.
-‘So, in general, I'd stick with that.'
+'Your thermostat is designed to turn your heating on and off to keep your home at the temperature you set it,' Martin explains.
+'So, in general, I'd stick with that.'

-However, the Money Saving expert pointed out that if your home is prone to damp you might benefit from having the heating on low throughout the day.
+However, the Money Saving expert pointed out that if your home is prone to damp, things are different.
+You might benefit more from having the heating on low throughout the day.

-'There are some engineers though who argue that keeping the heating on low with all the radiators on and the boiler down can work as it reduces condensation,’ he explains.
+'There are some engineers though who argue that keeping the heating on low with all the radiators on and the boiler down can work as it reduces condensation.'

-'When when the heating is turned off collects within the walls and can help conduct heat outside the home – meaning you lose heat more quickly and so will use more energy as a result,’ he adds.
+'When the heating is turned off, condensation collects within the walls and can help conduct heat outside the home.
+This means you lose heat more quickly and will use more energy as a result,' Martin adds.
 'So if your house is prone to that you may want to think about it.'

-You heard the expert – work out how to set your heating timer or leave it on low if you are combating damp.
-Now all that's left is what to spend the savings on…another round of mulled wine anyone?
+You heard the expert.
+Work out how to set your heating timer or leave it on low if you are combating damp.
+Now all that's left to decide is what to spend the savings on.
+Another round of mulled wine anyone?